bheisig/rt-extension-referenceidoitobjects/README.md

 ### `$IDoitInstalledSoftware`

 Defines which type of objects will be shown for the installed software.
-There are two options: "objects" or "relations".
+There are two options: `objects` or `relations`.

 ####    `objects`